bigbang1112-cz/gbx-tool-api/README.md

 That way it is possible to make conventions that allow easier Gbx tool development, while also not completely rely on the Gbx Web Tools project.

-**It is important to note that Gbx Tool API can still introduce major breaking without notice due to its early development stage.**
+**It is important to note that Gbx Tool API can still introduce major breaking changes without notice due to its early development stage.**

 Features of this library set are split in this way: